Data

 Training

 Part of the responsibility of the DPO is to bring awareness of the LGPD data protection law.
-They assist in training employees and help implement data policies and compliance procedures, ensuring that they reach consent with the consumers.
+They assist in training employees and help implement data protection policies and compliance procedures, ensuring that they reach consent with the consumers.

 Documentation

 Part of the analytics side of being a DPO is documenting everything that can observed.
-It is required of the DPO to document data processing activities and other types of data-related tasks to ensure that they align with the LGPD requirements.
-DPOs use records of processing activities (RoPA) to document activities in a business.
+The DPO is required to document all personal data processing activity and other types of data-related tasks to ensure that they align with the LGPD requirements.

 Offer Management Advice